Wilbert Gearing

 The US Army used the Adjusted Service Rating Score (ASR) at the end of the war to determine when soldiers were eligible for discharge.
 On June 26, 1945, CPL Gearing’s ASR score was 57.
 By August 1945, CPL Gearing was now stationed in Berlin, Germany for occupational duty with other 319th soldiers having an ASR score of less than 85.
 They were housed in what had formerly been a Nazi SS barracks.

-By early December 1945, CPL Gearing returned to the USA and separated from the service on January 4, 1946, at Fort George G. Meade, Maryland.
+On December 30, 1945, Corporal Gearing returned to the USA and separated from the service on January 4, 1946, at Fort George G. Meade, Maryland.

-CPL Gearing fought in the following battles and campaigns: Normandy, Northern France, Ardennes, Rhineland, and Central Europe campaigns.
-He was awarded 5 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, European-African-Middle Eastern Theatre Ribbon, Glider Badge, World War II Victory Medal.
+Wilbert Gearing fought in the following battles and campaigns: Normandy, Holland, Ardennes, and Central Europe campaigns.
+He was awarded 4 Bronze Battle Stars, Bronze Arrowhead, Good Conduct Medal, the Belgian Fourragere, Presidential Unit Citation Badge, European-African-Middle Eastern Theatre Ribbon, Glider Badge, World War II Victory Medal, Army of Occupation Medal and French Fourragere of the Croix De Guerre.

 Wilbert Joseph Gearing, 51, died January 3, 1966.
 God bless this hero.